luucaslfs/Projeto_Testes/Research_Plan_Prompts.md

 Execute a comprehensive literature search on AI-generated tests for REST APIs.

 Follow these steps:
-1. Identify the most relevant academic databases for this topic (IEEE Xplore, ACM Digital Library, etc.)
+1. Identify the most relevant databases for this topic
 2. Create a search query using these keywords: "AI-generated API testing," "LLM automated test generation," "REST API testing automation," "generative AI software testing"
 3. Find 15-20 of the most relevant papers from 2020-2025
 4. For each paper, extract: